bulletmark/cdhist/README.md

 [![AUR](https://img.shields.io/aur/version/cdhist)](https://aur.archlinux.org/packages/cdhist/)

 [cdhist](http://github.com/bulletmark/cdhist) is a utility which provides a Linux shell **cd history** directory stack.
-A shell `cd` wrapper function calls cdhist to intercept your typed `cd` command and maintain an ordered stack of all directories you have previously visited which can be listed and quickly navigated to.
+Hooks recognize working directory changes and maintain an ordered stack of all directories you have previously visited.
+Additionally one may list and quickly navigate to directories on the stack via a shell `cd` wrapper function calling cdhist.

 [cdhist](http://github.com/bulletmark/cdhist) can also be used with the [Command Line Fuzzy Finder](https://github.com/junegunn/fzf) `fzf` to